chalatz/excursions/pages/tours/wine-tours.md

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.new_town %}

-### THE JOURNEY TO SOUTH WEST
+### THE JOURNEY TO EMBONAS VILLAGE

-The drive continues 55 kilometres / 37 miles, from the north east to the south west coast, using an inland route.
-The road passes through villages and densely wooded areas.

-### EMBONAS VILLAGE

 The drive to Embonas Village spans 55 kilometers (37 miles), stretching from the northeast to the southwest coast via an inland route.
 Along the way, the road winds through charming villages and dense woodlands, offering a scenic and tranquil journey.

 **Embonas** is the most significant grape-producing village on the island, nestled halfway up **Attavyros Mountain**.
 It stands as the highest village on Rhodes, perched at an elevation of 800 meters (2,600 feet) above sea level, surrounded by breathtaking natural beauty.
 The panoramic views of the landscape are truly awe-inspiring.

 **Attavyros**, the tallest mountain on the island, soars to 1,215 meters (3,980 feet) and is located just south of the village.
-The mountain's slopes and foothills provide fertile ground for the region’s vineyards, making Embonas a renowned hub for wine production.
+The mountain's slopes and foothills provide fertile ground for the region's vineyards, making Embonas a renowned hub for wine production.

 ### CAVA STAFYLOS